The Last Drive

-The Last Drive is a Greek punk garage rock group, which was formed in 1983, broke up in 1995, and reunited in January 2007.
+The Last Drive is a Greek punk garage rock group.
+They formed in 1983, broke up in 1995, and reunited in January 2007.

 History

 1983-1987: The beginnings

-The Last Drive started playing under the name "Last Drive" in late 1983 and their first performance was at the "Rodeo club" on December 27th, 1983.
+The Last Drive began performing as "Last Drive" in late 1983, with their debut show at Rodeo Club on December 27 of the same year.
 They adopted the name "Last Drive" after noticing a cocktail by that name at a bar menu.
-During 1984, Yiorgos Karanikolas was added on lead guitar.
-The group was basically playing garage rock mixed with rockabilly and surf rock.
-They started playing in underground joints of that time, while some band members played with Blue Light (group) at their first live performance at Pegasus club.
-In 1985 they released their first record, the 7" single Midnite Hop, which now is the most sought-after record by collectors in Greece.
-They also participated with a song in a compilation tape by Dikaioma Diavasis records, Live at the Kyttaro club.
-In 1986 they released their full-length LP album Underworld Shakedown.
+During 1984, Yiorgos Karanikolas joined the group under the role of the lead guitarist.
+Their music blended garage rock mixed with rockabilly and surf rock music genres.
+They began performing at underground clubs during that era, while some band members played with Blue Light (group) at their first live performance at Pegasus club.
+Their first release, the 7" single "Midnite Hop", came out in 1985 and is now highly coveted by collectors in Greece.
+They also participated with a song in a compilation tape by Dikaioma Diavasis records, Live at the Kyttaro Club.
+In 1986, they released their full-length LP album Underworld Shakedown.
 The content and the quality of production (by the Drive themselves) was considered unusually high for the standards of the independent scene of that time.
-The LP contained covers of garage standards such as Misirlou and Night of the phantom, as well as their own material.
+Their LP included covers of garage standards like Misirlou and Night of the Phantom, along with their original compositions.